MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

     :::image type="content" source="media/gateway-considerations-output-destination/set-data-destination.png" alt-text="Screenshot of the Power Query editor with the Lakehouse data destination being set." lightbox="media/gateway-considerations-output-destination/set-data-destination.png":::

 1. Optionally, you can disable staging for this new dataflow.
-This will prevent the data from being copied to the staging lakehouse again and instead will copy the data directly from the ingest dataflow to the data destination.
+This change prevents the data from being copied to the staging lakehouse again and instead copies the data directly from the ingest dataflow to the data destination.

     :::image type="content" source="media/gateway-considerations-output-destination/disable-staging.png" alt-text="Screenshot of the Power Query editor with the staging option being disabled." lightbox="media/gateway-considerations-output-destination/disable-staging.png":::